 Miramar will also become home for the American Tennis Association, the oldest Black sports organization in the country, founded in 1916.
 The organization is building a training facility that will have youth development programs and a Tennis Hall of Fame for historical preservation based in Southwestern Broward.

-Miramar is considered one of the up and coming cities for multicultural tourism in the Greater Fort Lauderdale area, says Albert Tucker, Vice President for Multicultural Business Development.
+Miramar is considered one of the up and coming cities for multicultural tourism in the Greater Fort Lauderdale area, says Stacy Ritter, President of the Greater Fort Lauderdale Convention & Visitors Bureau.
 The ArtsPark hosts the international UniverSoul Circus in February and the city is a central venue for housing visitors to the three-day Jazz in the Gardens Music Festival in March, Performances at a new 5,000-seat amphitheater will bring more tourism to the community.
 “It’s one of our leading cities, one of the most highlighted and integral boroughs in the area,” said Tucker.

 Business, Culture and Tourism

 Relationships make Greater Fort Lauderdale a leader in attracting socially-conscious African American and Caribbean travelers to the area.
 Tourism aligns with cultural and economic development to offer memorable experiences for visitors who come for conferences.